When Does a Primitive Cease to Be a Primitive?: Horace Pippin's Challenge to Art Criticism.

 Kirsten Hoving, Joseph Cornell and Astronomy: A Case for the Stars.
 Princeton University Press, 2009.

-Elizabeth Lee, "Ivan Albright and the 'body as a tomb' in American Consumer Culture."
-American Art, forthcoming.
+Elizabeth Lee, "Ivan Albright's Ida and the 'Object Congealed around a Soul.'"
+American Art, 2015.

 Justin Wolff, Thomas Hart Benton: A Life.
 Farrar, Straus, and Giroux, 2012.